Highst stat: Charisma, weapons of choice: Rapier, bardic magic, instruments: Irish harp, fiddle, hand drum

 Hair: Dark brown/black, swept back.

 Valerian Redwyne stands at a magnificent 5’11", though his demeanor makes him seem taller.
-His hair is a dark brown, almost black, and is usually swept back- almost slicked back, it seems, though he claims not to do anything to it.
+His hair is a dark brown, almost black, and is usually swept back.
+Through it on the left side runs a shock of gray.

 Overall, Val’s form is slender.
 He has thin wrists and slim fingers, good for playing the many musical instruments he owns.
 He tries to keep his nails trimmed in an effort to look as good as he can- one’s appearance is very important.